Choumiko/FARL/README.md

 #Changelog
 1.1.0

+ - Added an option to place ghosts when running out of items, defaults to true
  - FARL now accepts blueprints in any rotation (horizontal/vertical), the chainsignal can be placed to allow travel in any direction
  - In blueprints with multiple electric poles with the same wire reach distance, FARL will use the pole closest to the chainsignal to connect the circuit wires